 If you are ready to enjoy even more eggplant, you will also love Ikra, my eggplant caviar spread.
 Plus, you’ve got to taste this grilled eggplant made in a sweet chili garlic sauce!

-Eggplant is definitely not a vegetable that many people call a favorite.
-A lot of people think they don’t like the vegetable, just because they have either never tried it, or they never tried it in this particular spread.
+Let’s be honest: eggplant is definitely not a vegetable that many people call a favorite.
+A lot of people think they don’t like the vegetable, just because they have either never tried it, or they never tried it in this particular eggplant spread recipe.

 This eggplant spread is a healthy recipe that goes well with feta cheese, bacon bits, or sliced eggs.

 Place the eggplant into a roasting pan lined with foil and bake it at 350F for an hour, turning it over so that each side is baked throughout (at the end of the oven, it should be pretty soft when pressed).

 Put the eggplant in a bowl and cover with plastic and then foil.
 This will help with peeling the eggplant.